 How Diet Influences Our Physical and Emotional Health

 Good nutrition is part of leading a healthy lifestyle.
 When combined with regular exercise, you can maintain a healthy weight, reduce your risk for certain diseases and promote your overall health and well-being.

 - Maintain a healthy weight.
 Even though exercise is important, it’s what you eat that has the biggest impact on your weight.
-By eating smart, you can lose weight more quickly than if you exercised alone.
-Plus, maintaining a healthy weight reduces the risk for type 2 diabetes, heart disease, poor bone density and some cancers.
+By eating smart, you can lose weight more quickly than if you only exercise.
+Plus, maintaining a healthy weight reduces the risk for type 2 diabetes, heart disease, poor bone density, and some cancers.

 - Strong bones and teeth.
 A good diet with calcium and magnesium protects the teeth and bones.
 This helps prevent the onset of osteoarthritis and osteoporosis in later life.

 - Healthy gut.
 Your body contains bacteria that is essential for metabolism and digestion.
-A diet rich in fruits and vegetables produces healthy bacteria that promotes good digestion and a stronger immune response.
+A diet rich in fruits and vegetables produces healthy bacteria to promote good digestion and stronger immune response.

 If Healthy Eating is So Important, Why is it Hard to Do?

-When you look at all the benefits to eating a clean diet, why is it so difficult to eat healthy?
+When you look at all the benefits of eating a clean diet, why is it so difficult to eat healthily?
 Food is fuel, after all, and it’s designed to keep us alive and healthy.
 Unfortunately, we’re at a constant battle between the foods we’re supposed to eat and the foods we want to eat.